sarahmorris926/NSS-mf-mushroommania/README.md

 When the user clicks either of the radio buttons, only the appropriate mushrooms should be displayed.

 Use of firebase as an external database was a stretch goal.

+## Requirements for Mushroom Factory

+You are going to modify your Mushroom Mania application to use a factory to retrieve the mushroom data instead of retrieving it directly in your controller.

+1. Create a new factory for your Angular application.
+Make sure your factory returns something.
+1. Inject the factory dependency into your controller.
+1. Invoke the appropriate function that your factory exposes to get the mushroom data.
+1. When the method is successful, take the results and put them into `$scope.mushrooms` variable in your controller that is bound to the partial.

 ### Data